wagrav/crux/README.md

 ## Usage

+JMeters test belong to software project they are written for.
+We recommend you store them in actual software repo.
+A sample repo to hold your tests can be found in here: https://github.com/ObjectivityLtd/jmeter_simple_test.
+Fork it, edit:
+* run.jmeter.kubernetes.yaml - runs actual tests with selected version of CRUX. and you are good to go.

 There are 2 pipelines supplied in CRUX that you can use for admin activities:

 * stop.jmeter.kubernetes.yaml - stops tests gracefully